Alice Paul: Early work in British woman suffrage

 In 1907, after completing her master's degree at the University of Pennsylvania, Paul moved to England, where she eventually became deeply involved with the British women's suffrage movement, regularly participating in demonstrations and marches of the Women's Social and Political Union (WSPU).
 After a "conversion experience" seeing Christabel Pankhurst speak at the University of Birmingham, Paul became enamored of the movement.
-She first became involved by selling a Suffragist magazine on street corners.
-Considering the animosity towards the Suffragists, this was an arduous task and opened her eyes to the abuse women involved in the movement faced.
+She first became involved by selling a suffragist magazine on street corners.
+Considering the animosity towards the suffragettes, this was an arduous task and opened her eyes to the abuse women involved in the movement faced.
 These experiences, combined with the teachings of Professor Beatrice Webb, convinced Paul that social work and charity could not bring about the needed social changes in society: this could only be accomplished through equal legal status for women.

 While in London, Paul also met Lucy Burns, a fellow American activist, while arrested in a British police station, who would become an essential ally for the duration of the suffrage fight, first in England, then in the United States.
-The two women quickly gained the trust of prominent WSPU members and began organizing events and campaign offices.
+The two women impressed prominent WSPU members and began organizing events and campaign offices.
 When Emmeline Pankhurst attempted to spread the movement to Scotland, Paul and Burns accompanied her as assistants.

-Paul quickly gained the trust of fellow WSPU members through her talent with visual rhetoric and her willingness to put herself in physical danger to increase the visibility of the suffrage movement.
-While at the WSPU's headquarters in Edinburgh, Paul and local suffragists made plans to protest a speech by the Minister of Foreign Affairs, Sir Edward Grey.
+Paul gained the trust of fellow WSPU members through her talent with visual rhetoric and her willingness to put herself in physical danger to increase the visibility of the suffrage movement.
+While at the WSPU's headquarters in Edinburgh, Paul and local suffragettes made plans to protest a speech by the Minister of Foreign Affairs, Sir Edward Grey.
 For a week prior, they spoke with people on the streets to promote knowledge about why they were protesting against the Cabinet member.
 After Grey discussed proposed legislation he claimed would lead to prosperity at the meeting, Paul stood up and exclaimed: "Well, these are very wonderful ideals, but couldn't you extend them to women?"
 Police responded by dragging her out of the meeting and through the streets to the police station, where she was arrested.
 As planned, this act was viewed by many as a public silencing of legitimate protest and increased press coverage and public sympathy.